apache/mynewt-site/docs/chapter1/project1.md

         $ cd dev/go
         $ export GOPATH=`pwd`

     Note that you need to add export statements to ~/.bash_profile to export variables permanently.
+Don't forget to source the file for the change to go into effect.

         $ vi ~/.bash_profile
+        $ source ~/.bash_profile

-* Next you will use brew to install go.
+* Next you will use brew to install Go.
 The summary message at the end of the installation should indicate that it is installed in the /usr/local/Cellar/go/ directory.
-You will use the go command 'install' to compile and install packages (called eggs in the Mynewt world) and dependencies.
+You will use the Go command 'install' to compile and install packages (called eggs in the Mynewt world) and dependencies.

         $ brew install go
         ==>
-        ==>
+        ...
+        ...
         ==> *Summary*
         🍺  /usr/local/Cellar/go/1.5.1: 5330 files, 273M

-    Alternatively, you can download the go package directly from (https://golang.org/dl/) instead of brewing it.
+    Alternatively, you can download the Go package directly from (https://golang.org/dl/) instead of brewing it.
 Install it in /usr/local directory.

 * You will now get the godep package.
-Make sure you are at the go directory level and get godep.
+Make sure you are at the Go directory level and get godep.
 Check for it in the bin subdirectory.
-Add the go environment to path.
+Add the Go environment to path.
 Make sure it is added to your .bash_profile.

         $ cd $GOPATH
         $ go get github.com/tools/godep